Paksiw

 Paksiw (/tl/) is a Filipino style of cooking, whose name means "to cook and simmer in vinegar".
 Common dishes bearing the term, however, can vary substantially depending on what is being cooked.

 Pinangat na isda may sometimes also be referred to as paksiw, though it is a different but related dish that uses sour fruits like calamansi, kamias (bilimbi) or sampalok (tamarind) to sour the broth rather than vinegar.

 Types

 Paksiw refers to a wide range of very different dishes that are cooked in a vinegar broth.
 They include the following:

+Ilocano Paksiw

+Unlike other regional variations of paksiw, the Ilocano version commonly uses fish, meat offals, and vegetables, or mixture of these ingredients stewed in vinegar, trypically using sukang-Iloko (sugarcane vinegar) ginger, onion or shallots, garlic, oil, and bugguóng (fermented fish sauce).
+Vegetables are also commonly prepared as paksiw in Ilocano cuisine, typical vegetables used include okra, saluyot, eggplant, bitter melon, taro, and green chillies which may also be cooked individually.
+Fish-based versions may use bangus, mackerel, tilapia, anchovies, and other fish, while meat-based may use offals such as intestines, liver, tongue, and kidney.